Manuel Contreras: Accusing Pinochet

 On 13 May 2005, Contreras submitted to Chile's Supreme Court a 32-page document that claimed to list the whereabouts of about 580 people who disappeared during Pinochet's rule.
 Human rights groups immediately questioned the information and its source and cited Contreras's years of deception and denials of responsibility for human rights abuses.
 Many of the details he provided were previously known, and some contradicted the findings of commissions that have investigated the disappearances.
 In the document, he wrote that Pinochet had personally ordered the repressive measures.
 During the same May 2005 hearing to the Supreme Court, Contreras directly accused the CIA and the Cuban terrorist Luis Posada Carriles in the 1976 assassination of Orlando Letelier.

 Contreras accused Pinochet of having given the order to assassinate Orlando Letelier and Carlos Prats.
 He also declared to Chilean justice in 2005 that the CNI, the successor of DINA, handed out monthly payments between 1978 and 1990 to the persons who had worked with DINA agent Michael Townley in Chile, all members of Patria y Libertad, the far-right movement that had been involved in the Tanquetazo : Mariana Callejas (Townley's wife), Francisco Oyarzún, Gustavo Etchepare and Eugenio Berríos.
-Assassinated in 1995, Berríos, who worked as a chemist for the DINA in Colonia Dignidad, also worked with drug traffickers and DEA agents.
+Assassinated in 1992, Berríos, who worked as a chemist for the DINA in Colonia Dignidad, also worked with drug traffickers and DEA agents.

 Pinochet died at the age of 91 on 10 December 2006, before any court could convict the former dictator of crimes related to his military rule.

 Illness and death

-During his last years, Contreras underwent dialysis three times a week at Santiago's Military Hospital.
-On 25 August 2014, he remained hospitalized there for kidney problems.
-With his condition worsening, he was eventually transferred to the intensive care unit.
-He died on 7 August 2015 at the hospital.
-The exact cause of death was not given by the hospital authorities.
-The announcement of his death was greeted by a demonstration of several dozen people in front of the hospital, who shouted "Murderer!" and toasted his death with champagne.
-There were also celebrations by hundreds of people at Plaza Italia, a square in Downtown Santiago.
+During his final years, Contreras underwent thrice-weekly dialysis sessions at Santiago's Military Hospital.
+On August 25, 2014, he was admitted to the hospital due to kidney problems and remained hospitalized.
+As his condition deteriorated, he was eventually transferred to the intensive care unit.
+On August 7, 2015, Contreras died at the hospital.
+The cause of his death was not disclosed by the hospital authorities.
+Following the announcement of his demise, a demonstration of several dozen people took place in front of the hospital, where they chanted "Murderer!" and raised toasts to his death with champagne.
+Hundreds of people gathered at Plaza Italia, a central square in Downtown Santiago, to celebrate the news.